 South Korea – $40

 Another beautiful Asian country with a fairly cheap entry visa for tourists is South Korea.
 For some reason, I always perceived South Korea as an elusive travel destination.
-I thought the application process and documents required from Nigerian travellers would be difficult to obtain and similar to Thailand’s visa application documentation.
+I thought the application process and documents required from Nigerian travellers would be challenging to obtain and similar to Thailand’s visa application documentation.

 Fortunately, this is not the case here.
 As I mentioned earlier, this visa was not only relatively cheap, but it was also very easy to get.
 The visa costs about $40 (or ₦18,000, as stated on the embassy’s website).
 Here’s a comprehensive guide on how to apply for a South Korean Tourist visa and the documents required to do so.